compactd/compactd/ReadMe.md

  - Latest Ffmpeg.
 Installation varies from OS, you might wanna follow [this guide](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)
  - deluge with deluge-web are optionnal (for downloading new content)
  - [audiowaveform](https://github.com/bbc/audiowaveform) is optionnal, only  if you  want to use the waveform feature.
 Ubuntu, Arch, and Mac OS are straightforward, debian requires building from source; Windows doesn't work.
+ - opencv2 is optional, it allows the artwork processing tool to recognize face and crops images if they are not squared

 ## Installation